 ABOUT US

 Responding to the rise in asylum claims in the state, a network of community-base support organizations has arisen, including VAAP’s initial fiscal sponsor, Community Asylum Seekers Project, in 2016.
-By building partnerships with legal service providers, CASP and partners encountered a growing number of attorneys who are willing to take pro bono asylum cases but lack the necessary resources.
 VAAP takes partners’ on-the-ground experience supporting asylum seekers and pairs it with strong legal connections to build a statewide resource center that will equip and mentor willing attorneys and advocates, and match them with humanitarian status-seekers in need.
 An ever-growing number of people from Haiti, the Northern Triangle, the African continent, and Afghanistan are in the state seeking safety for themselves and their families.

-We seek to build a web of legal support with the resources and expertise of our partners, allowing hundreds of people more just and open access to our country’s legal system, and a life with dignity.
+Now as an independently incorporated 501(c)(3) organization, we seek to build a web of legal support drawing on the resources and expertise of our partners, allowing hundreds of people more just and open access to our country’s legal system, regulated economy, safe social inclusion, and a life with dignity. -

 Growing our staff.
-VAAP welcomed our first paid advocate in January 2024, and our second paid advocate in May 2024.
+VAAP welcomed our first paid advocate in January 2024, our second paid advocate in May 2024, and Vermont's first two Immigrant Justice Corps Fellows in September 2024.
 We are hosting our first-ever summer internship program from late May through the end of July 2024, and then will welcome our first Immigrant Justice Corps Fellow in September 2024.
 We want to grow our staff in ways that are organized, sustainable, and consistent with our values.
 To prioritize workplace equity and inclusion for diverse staff who reflect the communities we serve, we have to balance our time between service delivery and program development.
-We thank you in advance for your patience and support!
+We thank you in advance for your patience and support for our initial growth period!

 Sharing learning.
 We are learning alongside all of you as we work to deliver and build our program each day.
 Sign up for our newsletters, follow us on social media, and keep an eye on our website to stay updated on our advocacy efforts and educational events.
 Our educational activities include individualized consultations with legal and lay advocates working actively on cases; regular case rounds for group-based case and strategy discussions; regular training and continuing legal education in-house and in partnership with organizations like the Vermont Bar Association.
 Follow us and join in, or reach out to request educational activities on particular topics or for particular audiences.